My Story with Klipsch La Scala

 The first time I came across Klipsch speakers was when I started my adventure with vintage Tannoys, about 15 years ago.
 While exploring the horn loaded design of Tannoy Autograph loudspeakers, I discovered Klipschorns – an equally impressive construction.
 From there, I learnt more about the Klipsch brand, and their other loudspeakers such as Klipschorn “smaller” sibling – Klipsch La Scala.

-Because I live in the UK, getting hold off vintage Klipsch speakers is even more challenging than getting a set of vintage horn-loaded Tannoy speakers.
+Because I live in the UK, getting hold of vintage Klipsch speakers is even more challenging than getting a set of vintage horn-loaded Tannoy speakers.
 Similar to vintage JBL speakers, there are just not many of them around in the UK.
 In addition, UK houses tend to be smaller than properties in other parts of the world (such as the US), thus, even if a person is in a position to afford speakers like these, they may not necessarily have a room to accommodate them.

 The good news is that flagship Klipsch loudspeakers like Klipschorn and Klipsch La Scala are still being made, and due to the recent popularity of ‘vintage HiFi’, they are getting a lot of attention from the audiophile community.

-Recently I have been mainly reviewing smaller bookshelf type speakers, however, I really wanted to review something ‘a little bit bigger’ for a change, something different.
+Recently, I have been mainly reviewing smaller bookshelf type speakers, however, I really wanted to review something ‘a little bit bigger’ for a change, something different.
 I knew this wasn’t going to be cheap, so I started putting some money aside and mentally preparing my better half.
-Imagine my surprise when about 6 months ago I was contacted by a friend who told me about a guy who due a change in personal circumstances had to move to a smaller house, and was is selling his Klipsch La Scala II speakers.
-I contacted the fellow straight away, and we made an agreement.
+Imagine my surprise when about 6 months ago I was contacted by a friend who told me about a guy who due a change in personal circumstances had to move to a smaller house, and was selling his Klipsch La Scala II speakers.
+I contacted the fellow straight away, and we’ve made an agreement.

 I knew that these were fairly large, but I did not appreciate how large until I stated measuring my SUV-type car, and I realised that I can only fit one speaker in, and it has to be without the original packaging!
 This of course wasn’t practical and I ended up hiring a transit van just to be able to transport them safely in their original boxes.
 It was a long journey and I ended up paying an amount that most “normal” people would consider stupid for a set of loudspeakers, however, it was well worth it for the experience.
 It is one thing to listen to speakers in a HiFi shop, but a completely different experience to be able to play with them at home for however long you like.

 Klipsch La Scala were first released to the market in 1963 and were intended for professional use (i.e. public address speakers).
 Despite their plywood construction and raw appearance, due to their high-quality sound reproduction they gained significant popularity in the US domestic market, and remained in production virtually unchanged until modern times.
-Yes, there were driver and crossover changes over the years, but it wasn’t until end of 2005 when Klipsch La Scala II was released as the first ‘domesticated’ version, under the Klipsch Heritage Loudspeakers range.
+Yes, there were driver and crossover changes over the years, but it wasn’t until the end of 2005 when Klipsch La Scala II was released as the first ‘domesticated’ version, under the Klipsch Heritage Loudspeakers range.
 Apart from updated drivers and a redesigned crossover network, the 19mm plywood enclosure was replaced with 25mm MDF enclosure, finished in premium wood veneers (walnut, cherry and black ash).
 The cabinet was also split into two separate enclosures – most likely to make the handling and shipping easier.
 Moreover, the previously exposed tweeter and midrange horns were covered with a stylish grille which carries a Paul W. Klipsch badge on it.
 The Klipsch La Scala II model remained in production until 2016 when it was replaced by Klipsch La Scala II 70th Anniversary, which in turn was replaced by Klipsch La Scala AL5 in 2019.
 Both of these models feature incremental driver and crossover network upgrades over the La Scala II, but are fundamentally the same construction.

 The cabinets of the Klipsch La Scala II are rather substantial, being nearly 98cm high, 62cm wide and 65cm deep, which results in a back breaking weight of 80kg per speaker.